ANSXX/NumberGuessGame/README.md

 ## Player Types

-- If you select "sir" or "mam" as the player type, the game will use polite language and address you formally.
+- If you select "player" as the player type, the game will address you formally.
-- If you select "friend" or "student" as the player type, the game will use informal language and address you as such.
+- If you select "friend" as the player type, the game will address you informally.

 ## Important Notes